bertyn99/scireDevBlog/content/blog/everything-about-hooks.md

 Here are three examples of hooks that can be found in React:

 1. `useState`: `useState` is the most commonly used Hook in React and provides developers with a simple and efficient way to manage state in their components.
 It takes an initial value as an argument and returns an array that contains the state value and a function to modify it.
-With this hook, developers can easily update a state and reflect it in their component.\
+With this hook, developers can easily update a state and reflect it in their component.\:br
    For example:

 ```jsx